-Note: Robust standard errors in parentheses for Models 1 and 3 additional information that some participants receive on the behaviour of others as they receive feedback over multiple periods.
+Note: Robust standard errors in parentheses for Models 1 and 3 takes the mean of the contributions of the partners matched with in previous periods and can therefore not be calculated for the first period.
+This is intended to allow a more detailed look at, and incorporate into the empirical model, the effect of the additional information that some participants receive on the behaviour of others as they receive feedback over multiple periods.
 As would be expected, this APPC term is only significant when there is actual feedback.
 Hence, only one interaction term is included.
 Appendix A presents alternative specifications including full interactions terms.

-Clustered standard errors at the session level for Models 2 and 4
+Clustered standard errors at the session level for Models 2 and 4 be seen that this has relatively little impact.